 The acidity of the lime and tomato bring out the spicy curry.
 Jalapeno is added with the seeds for some extra spice, but feel free to scoop out the seeds and membranes if you want it less hot.
 Yogurt and coconut milk are added for a creamy sauce that coats the chicken and rice with a velvety smooth consistency.
 It’s the perfect weeknight or weekend dinner, and even better for meal-prepping ahead of a busy week!

 Curry is one of those dishes that may sound intimidating to someone who’s never made it, but it truly could not be easier to make!
-All you need for this slow-roasted basil chicken curry recipe is a white or yellow onion, a jalapeno, chicken breasts, red curry paste, full-fat coconut milk, plain Greek yogurt, tomato paste, freshly squeezed lime juice, fresh basil, and fresh cilantro.
+All you need for this slow-roasted basil chicken curry recipe is a white or yellow onion, a jalapeno, chicken breasts, red curry paste, full-fat coconut milk (this brand is our favorite!), plain Greek yogurt, tomato paste, freshly squeezed lime juice, fresh basil, and fresh cilantro.

 How To Make Homemade Chicken Curry in the Oven